jinghuazhao/FM-pipeline/README.md

 ## USAGE

-An [FMP.ini](FMP.ini) needs to be present at the working directory,
+An [fmp.ini](fmp.ini) needs to be present at the working directory,

 The pipeline is then called with
 ```